suiyizhao/UserStudyTool/README.md

 # UserStudyTool
 This is a handy tool for user study.
-With this tool, you can simultaneously view and rate a group of images, and the rating results can be saved to a .xls table.
+With this tool, you can simultaneously view and rate a group of images, and the rating result can be saved to a .xls table.

 <div align=center><img src="./tutorials-imgs/logo/logo.png#pic_center" width="200"></div>